kasperjunge/kasperjunge.github.io/posts/2025/how-i-created-a-free-blog-using-python-and-github-pages.rst

    :tags: Guides
    :author: Kasper Junge

-How to create a free blog using Python and GitHub Pages
+How I created a free blog using Python and GitHub Pages
 =====================================================================

 *This blog post will show you how to create a free blog hosted on GitHub Pages using the Python documentation generator Sphinx and the ablog extension.*